athomasq/athomasq.github.io/navigation/advisory.md

 I typically work with startups between 100k and 10M in revenue: roughly, Seed to Series C (though some of my advisees don't want or need to raise venture capital).
 I mostly work with saas, data and marketplace startups; mostly B2B, some consumer; and mostly North America, some Europe.

+The best proof of my value is what founders have to say about me.
+You can find a small selection of complimentary quotes on my [testimonials](/testimonials) page; further references are available on request.

 <br/>

 ### Contact Me